top of page

 Part 2: Key Points 6 to 10: 2060 words

 Welcome back NextD Journal readers.
 This week, a different kind of adventure in two parts.
-Since we have invested in helping to make sense of several complicated subjects over the years, we greatly appreciate all attempts at sensemaking within the design community, around the topics of design / design thinking / rethinking design.
+Since we have invested in helping to make sense of several complex subjects over the years, we greatly appreciate all attempts at sensemaking within the design community, around the topics of design / design thinking / rethinking design.
 With that appreciation in mind we took a look at the recently published Don Norman video; "The Role of Design".

 For this adventure we might start here in a big picture, courtesy of Ilya Prigogine: “When a complex system is far from equilibrium, small islands of coherence in a sea of chaos have the capacity to shift the entire system to a higher order.”